sonydata/cdsd-jedha-2025-b05-deployment-getaround/README.md

 ## 1. Delay Analysis (Streamlit Dashboard)

 ### Purpose
-Quantify the operational and financial impact of late returns and test policies for enforcing a minimum delay between rentals.
+Quantify the impact of late returns and test policies for enforcing a minimum delay between rentals.

 ### Analyses implemented
-- Percentage of owner revenue affected by enforcing different delay thresholds.
 - Number of rentals blocked under various configurations (all cars vs. *Connect* cars only).
 - Distribution of late check-ins and impact on the next driver.
 - Estimation of problematic cases resolved by different policy thresholds.